Rezact/Rezact/README.md

 ## Intuitive Reactivity, Simplified State.

-Embrace a modern UI framework that encourages direct data mutations, offers module-level state variables, and simplifies component design.
+Embrace a modern UI framework that encourages direct data mutations, offers module-level reactivity, and simplifies component design.
 With Rezact, you get the power of reactivity without the boilerplate.
 Dive into a seamless development experience tailored for today's web.

 ```jsx
 export default function App() {